zinduaschool/zinduathon-2023/Guidelines/contributing-guidelines.md

 List the major changes implemented in this pull request.

 #### 3. Related Issues:
-Reference any GitHub issues or tasks related to this pull request.
+Reference any GitHub issues or tasks related to this pull request